 There’s not meant to be bears in there.
 At least not grizzlies.
 But the mind does funny things when sleeping in unfamiliar places.
-Especially when the prevailing breeze sent wafts of Hungarian Salami back up the trail.
+Especially when the prevailing breeze sent wafts of Hungarian Salami back up the trail and into the wilderness.

 I didn’t sleep much that night courtesy of a large and immovable pointed rock sticking into my thermarest.
 That and the thought that this is a dry year and who really knows how far a grizzly might roam outside of their known range in search of kielbasa.

 Obviously their coffee was better than ours and their camp just a tad comfier; but for us it was about the fishing, and it was already firing at first light.
 Fortunately the guides and their pampered clients were not even close to being on the water yet and we got the jump on them.

 We caught countless fish that day and after lunch sometime, I began rowing out to the car.
 By that I mean that I rowed as as hard as I could, in reverse to row as quickly as possible, and even without stopping to fish, it took four hours of non-stop, back-breaking effort.

 This is one huge piece of water.

 With some relief we reached the take-out point.
-A quick swim was followed by a drive to the South Fork Lodge bar, where some boutique beers were downed and plans made for the next leg of the trip into south-west Montana.
+A quick swim was followed by a drive to the bar at South Fork Lodge, where some boutique beers were downed and plans made for the next leg of the trip into south-west Montana.

 That night we drove on to Bozeman and found a base for a few nights at the Lark Hotel on Main St. Simply the best hotel in town.
 And our first exploratory day trip was out to the Beaverhead; and boy was it fishing well.